stacksmith/trivial-project/README.md

 ### File Renaming

 As mentioned before, the (default but changeable) syntax for keys in filenames to be renamed is TP_xxx_TP, in order to work with the file systems (dashes in filenames are problematic).
 In case of a multipass renaming, keep in mind that intermediate names must be in the 'normal' syntax.
-This is not an issue for filenames, since the final result should be a valid filename and intermediate results are not relevant.
+The final result should be a valid filename and intermediate results are not relevant.

 As an example, the stock template has a file named `TP_SYSTEM_TP.asd`.
-The name will expand to `--NAME--.asd` and finally to the name of the value of `:NAME` -- the name of the project, unless `:SYSTEM` has been explicitly set.
+It will expand to `--NAME--.asd` and finally to the value of `:NAME` with extension .asd, unless `:SYSTEM` has been explicitly set.

 ### Multipass Renaming